-Around half the population has a vision problem of some kind.
-However, these conditions are now easy to correct since there is a suitable solution for virtually each one.
+Around half the population has a vision problem.
+However, this is now easy to correct since there is a suitable solution for virtually all vision problems.

 The eye is our most important sensory organ.
 Medicine still has not found a way to prevent the natural deterioration of our eyesight.
 However, glasses, contact lenses or surgery make it possible for almost everyone to see clearly.
 Read on to find out all you need to knowabout the advantages and disadvantages of eyeglasses, laser surgery and contact lenses.

 It can be done now, thanks to medical and technical advances.
 Today, an eye care professional can help almost everyone with a vision problem.
 Glasses, contact lenses and laser surgery are all ways to achieve clearer vision.
 Each of these options to correct vision weaknesses has its advantages and disadvantages.
 Here's some information that will help you decide which is best for you: